 Master Plan for Hydro and Geothermal Energy Resources in iceland

-A master plan comparing the economic feasibility and the environmental impact of the proposed power development projects is being prepared.
+A master plan comparing the economic feasibility and the environmental impact of the proposed power development projects has been issued.
 It is hoped that this comparison will aid in the selection of the most feasible projects to develop, considering both the economic and environmental impact of such decisions, such as which rivers or geothermal fields should not be harnessed due to their value as natural heritage and for recreation.

 The creation process of the Master Plan has been split in two phases;

 - Phase 1, 1999-2003, concluded with a preliminary ruling due to limited research and data.

 - Phase 2, 2004-2009, was split in two parts; the first was a continuity stage, 2004-2007, responsible for further research and information gathering, but during the second part, 2007-2009, a new steering committee regenerated the evaluation process to be completed by the end of 2010.